Atlanta Truck Accident Lawyer

 We know how to determine what caused a truck accident, who is legally responsible, and what actions we can take to recover compensation for our client.
 We fight to get our clients the compensation they need and deserve based on their injuries, losses, expenses, and other factors.

-Drivers and passengers in smaller vehicles often suffer severe injuries when colliding with a tractor-trailer, delivery van, box truck, or large commercial vehicle.
+Drivers and passengers in smaller vehicles often suffer severe injuries when they collide with a tractor-trailer, delivery van, box truck, or large commercial vehicle.
 This can include catastrophic injuries that change their lives forever.

 Examples of catastrophic injuries could include: